A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W

-Omaha or Omaha Holdem (often referred to as a "flop game") is slightly different in that you need to use two hole cards and any 3 community cards to make your best hand.
-It is very often said that Omaha is a game of the nuts as it very often takes the nuts to win a showdown.
+Omaha or Omaha Holdem is slightly different in that you need to use exactly two hole cards and any 3 community cards to make your best hand.
+It is very often said that Omaha is a game of nuts as it very often takes the nuts to win a showdown.
 In Omaha you will see a lot more straights, flushes and better as you are dealt 4 hole cards and 5 community cards and with more cards available (2 more than Holdem), bigger and better hands are more frequent.

 General Information